 - KPI dashboards shouldn’t frequently change.
 KPI dashboards are valuable because people know how to interpret the numbers they present, and know when things look out of place.
 If metrics are constantly being added and removed, people will struggle to learn what’s normal and what isn’t.

-A KPI (key performance indicator) dashboard is meant to be a comprehensive, digestible view of all the metrics that are important to a business, department, project, or initiative.
+A KPI (key performance indicator) dashboard is a tool that gives a comprehensive, easy-to-understand view of all the metrics important to a business, department, project, or initiative.